tembo-io/website/docusaurus/blog/2024-01-15-data-warehouse-stack/index.md

 SELECT cron.schedule('update-clusters', '5 minutes', 'CALL refresh_clusters()');
 ```

-We can easily check and see what jobs we've scheduled in our data warehouse by peeking at he `cron.job` table, and its easy to interpret.
+We can easily check and see what jobs we've scheduled in our data warehouse by peeking at the `cron.job` table, and its easy to interpret.
  We can see that we have two jobs that each run every 5 minutes; each is a simple function call.

 ```sql